timothyWu1/js/README.md

 ### National account can :

- -modify an picture
+ - modify an picture

- -remove an picture
+ - remove an picture

- -registrate an new picture
+ - registrate an new picture

 ## Getting started
  National account :